 Oregon City- Anson Dart

-1851, November 5 – November 6, Treaty with the Clackamas, The last treaty of 1851 in Oregon Territory, Meeting with the Clackamas Tribe and Anson Dart, negotiating the sale of their lands.
+19) 1851, November 5 – November 6, Treaty with the Clackamas, The last treaty of 1851 in Oregon Territory, Dart may have visited with this tribe in May 1851 but could not reach an agreement then.
+November 6th meeting with the Clackamas Tribe and Anson Dart, negotiating the sale of their lands.
 They are allowed to stay in their houses for the remainder of their lives, and fish in their usual manner, unmolested on the Clackamas River.
 This negotiation was a continuation of several meetings in which the tribe refused to give up certain properties and then finally decided to cede their lands.
 This is the most populous area and the most valuable area of Oregon at this time. [unratified]

 1851 Treaties Conclusion

 The nineteen 1851 Oregon treaties were taken to Washington, D.C. by Anson Dart.
 Dart never returns to Oregon and remains in the capital for a few years.
 In 1852, Dart consults extensively with Congressmen about the treaties.
 Dart supplies an argument for not ratifying them suggesting that the Willamette Valley treaties were illegitimate because the Willamette Valley Commissioners were not appropriately representative of the federal government and that they had allowed for reservations for the tribes in the valley when all of the lands were already claimed by American settlers.
 It would have then been too costly to buy the land back from the settlers.
 The treaties are introduced to Congress on August 3, 1852.
-Dart’s arguments, and complaints by settlers who heard that the reservations that would be established within their area reach Congress and the treaties are tabled forever by the politicians.
-Dart is forced to resign as Oregon Indian Superintendent.
+Dart’s arguments, and complaints by settlers who heard that the reservations that would be established within their area, reach Congress, and the treaties are tabled forever by the Congress.
+Dart is forced to resign as Oregon Indian Superintendent having failed to get any treaties ratified and failed to remove the tribes from the Willamette Valley to East of the Cascade Range.

 1853, September 8, Treaty of Peace with the Rogue River, a Cease Fire, between the Rogue River Bands of Chief Apserkahar (Chief Jo) and Chief Sam and General Joseph Lane.